CosmWasm/CosmWasmJS/docs/intro.md

 ## Why CosmWasmJS?
 Because CosmJS tries to cover all client solutions for the Cosmos ecosystem, it can quickly become difficult for new developers to understand how to get started.

-CosmWasmJS was created exclusively for dApp developers and combines the necessary features from CosmJS with powerful helper functions to support especially new devs.
+CosmWasmJS was created exclusively for CosmWasm dApp developers and combines the necessary features from CosmJS with powerful helper functions to support especially new devs.
+Particularly custom Cosmos SDK modules are not supported.

 ## Links